-Through this not-so-difficult lesson we will try to learn few cool bluesy licks along the way and couple of phrasing elements, and phrasing effects.
+Even through this is not-so-difficult lesson, we will try to learn few cool bluesy licks along the way and couple of phrasing elements, and phrasing effects.
 Watch carefully the videos and try to capture all those subtle details - they are the things that makes the solo sound good.

 Have fun! :)

 A minor pentatonic: